 When a person dies from a negligent illness or injury, the surviving family members can pursue a wrongful death claim.
 Wrongful death claims function similarly to personal injury lawsuits in Baltimore.
 The difference is that the plaintiff is a family member of the deceased or a representative of the deceased’s estate.

 Families that experience unexpected deaths have many concerns.
 Handling legal matters can quickly become a burden for those in mourning.
 The Baltimore wrongful death attorneys at Murphy, Falcon & Murphy want local residents to know we are here to help in these difficult times.
 Consider the following information about wrongful death claims in Maryland.
-Please contact our office if you would like more information.
+If you would like more information, contact our office to schedule a free initial consultation and case evaluation.

 Maryland law recognizes two types of wrongful death claims: